Have questions on your Midco digital phone service? We have answers for everything from power outages to loss of dial tone.

 - Your phone service equipment is backed up with constantly charging battery packs.1 If a power outage occurs, the battery backup will provide up to eight hours of dial tone access if you use a corded phone.

 - You may also purchase a 24-hour battery backup for your phone service equipment for extended dial tone access.
-Battery backups can be purchased at APC, Amazon, Batteries Plus or Best Buy.
+Battery backups can be purchased at APC, Amazon, Batteries Plus, Best Buy, or by contacting us.

 - During a power outage, it's recommended that you limit phone usage so the dial tone is available for emergencies.